rahulshankariyer/Hospital_Data_Project/README.md

 Using the above cut-off values, the count of True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN) cases were calculated for each hospital, where -

 True Positives (TP) - The patient's limbs were Correctly evaluated as Salvaged.

 True Negatives (TN) - The patient's limbs were Correctly evaluated as Amputated.

 False Positives (FP) - The patient's limbs were Incorrectly evaluated as Salvaged.

 False Negatives (FN) - The patient's limbs were Incorrectly evaluated as Amputated.

-The Sensitivity % was plotted against the Specificity % for the descending order of probability of salvage.
-This is shown in the graphs below, which contain the data for each of the hospitals.
+The sensitivity % of TP% was plotted against the specificity % of TN% for the descending order of Salvage probability.
+This is shown in the graphs below (created in Excel) , for each hospital.

+Sensitivity: the ability of a test to correctly identify patients with a disease.

+Specificity: the ability of a test to correctly identify people without the disease.

 ### 1. Ganga Hospital Data with TP% vs TN% graph